We welcome criticisms, witticisms, suggestions, and/or comments.

 Anthropic pressure refers to the impact that human beings have on the environment through their activities, such as construction, agriculture, hunting, and forestry.
 This concept is related to the anthropic principle in cosmology, which suggests that the range of possible observations about the universe is limited by the fact that such observations can only occur in a universe capable of supporting observers.

-Passive acoustic monitoring of biodiversity involves capturing the sounds of animals emitted intentionally or unintentionally in a wide variety of ecosystems, using acoustic recorders.
-It is used to monitor cetaceans, numerous insects and crustaceans, bats and birds, frogs, as well as a large number of fish and other mammals, in order to understand their behavior, distribution and activities.
+Passive acoustic monitoring of biodiversity involves capturing the sounds that animals make, either intentionally or unintentionally, in various ecosystems using acoustic recorders.
+This method is used to monitor a wide range of species, including cetaceans, numerous insects and crustaceans, bats, birds, frogs, as well as many fish and other mammals.
+The goal is to enhance our understanding of biodiversity and animal behavior.

 Despite common methods being used by scientists across Earth, the collected audio recordings are often not widely shared.
 This has occurred in part because the scientific communities that carry out this monitoring are often compartmentalized by the type of animal group or habitat that they study.